 The penalties for a third drunk driving offense would depend upon the timeframe in which this instance occurred relative to the first two.
 A lawyer in West Palm Beach could help someone prepare for the legal process if they have been accused of a DUI for the third time.

 For example, if a person has two DUIs in the 1980s and then picked up a third DUI in 2017, that would not be classified as a third offense within 10 years of a prior.
 However, if they had a DUI in 1970, 1978, 2010, and then received another in 2017, even though the first charge was in 1978, their third offense is within 10 years of the one that happened in 2010.
 Therefore, the charge is eligible to be made into a felony.
 Fourth offenses, regardless as time frame, are considered to be felony offenses and are normally prosecuted as such.

 A third offense is treated more seriously because most people learn their lesson in a DUI the first time around.
 These people never want to go to jail again, do not want to be in that position, do not want to have to pay an attorney, do not want to go to court, and do not want their picture on the internet along with many other reasons.

 When the person is back for a third visit for the same thing, most of the prosecutors and judges get concerned that they have a person who can cause some damage in the community.
 Therefore, the person is prosecuted much more vigorously than if it is their first time.
-To combat these third-time DUI charges, a person should be sure to hire a West Palm Beach attorney.
+To combat these third-time DUI charges, a person should be sure to hire an attorney in West Palm Beach.

 Punishment for a third offense DUI would depend upon the timeframe of the person’s prior convictions.
 The most severe penalty would be five years in prison, up to a $5,000 fine, and a lifetime driver’s license revocation.
 The least that the penalty can be is the penalties for a first offense, which include probation, fines, court costs, community service, and a driver’s license suspension.